akinpelu746/hello-workflow/readme.md

 * The temporal server can be fine tuned to determine number of pods(front end,History subsystem, Matching subsystem, Worker service) needed for for optimal performance.
 * Service Mesh can be used for traffic  managment and control
 * Monitoring and dashboard should be created.
+* We can use terraform to manage the infrastructures and Kubernetes configuration files will also be managed independently.